 “She has always been a powerful woman with a deep sense of morality and a fierce work ethic and has never been afraid to speak up, be heard and defend herself and those she holds dear.
 Like the rest of the world, I have watched her navigate the last few years in astonishment,” he continued.

-“She fell in love, moved to a new country, became a household name across the entire globe and began the difficult work of trying to find her place in a family dynamic that can at best be described as complicated and at worst, seemingly archaic and toxic,” added.
+“She fell in love, moved to a new country, became a household name across the entire globe and began the difficult work of trying to find her place in a family dynamic that can at best be described as complicated and at worst, seemingly archaic and toxic,” he added.

 Over time, Adams was “sickened” by the “endless racist, racist, slanderous, clickbaiting vitriol spewed in her direction from all manner of media across the UK and the world.”